Three Grads Of Same High School, Including Two Brothers, Among Five Victims In Head-On Crash

 "We remember Ryan for his contagious smile, great sense of humor and willingness to always help others.
 Our thoughts and prayers are with the Kiess and Farrell families during this incredibly difficult time," the department wrote.

-Zahid, who came to the United States from Pakistan seven years ago, had been driving for Uber for three years, and had two small children, according to ABC 7.
+Zahid, who came to the United States from Pakistan seven years ago, had been driving for Uber for three years, and had three small children, according to ABC 7.

 The Church of Saint Mary in Manhasset announced plans to hold a service on Thursday, July 27, at 7:30 p.m.